inmanta/inmanta-core/docs/reference/projectyml.rst

 2) In production

 Using a single pip index is still the recommended approach, and the use of pre-release versions should be disabled.
-Here is an example of a config suitable in production:

 .. code-block:: yaml